stefanhug/RestlessDb/README.md

 ![RestlessDb header image](/doc/img/RestlessDb.png)
 # RestlessDb
 Create REST endpoints based on database queries within minutes with an ASP.net core based backend.
 Creating a new REST endpoint just requires one insert in a *QueryItem* table.
-Multiple output formats like json, csv, excel and xml are provided.
+Multiple output formats like json, html, csv, excel and xml are provided.
 Currently only SQL server as backend is supported, extension for other databases is planned

 ## Prerequisites